odewahn/docker-at-oreilly/readme.md

 * Authoring and execution environment for text, math, and arbitrary code (Python, Julia, R, and Ruby)
 * Strong demand among our authors to support this format

-# Key Initiative

-How can we use Docker to deliver iPython Notebooks as a new kind of media format?
+# How can we use Docker to deliver iPython Notebooks as a new kind of learning experience?

+* How do authors created them?
+* How do we produce them?
+* How do we distribute them?

+We're exploring Docker as a key solution for each of these questions.

 # Case Study 1: Python for Data Analysis